Fluffcorn/ios-sticker-packs-app/README.md

 *Visible attribution to ios-sticker-packs-app by Anson Liu, Alisha Liu required if used publicly or commercially.*

-Feature requests, issues, and contributions welcome!
+Issues, feature requests, and contributions welcome!